 7.2.2 Metric of Availability

-(1) ICCP links must achieve availability as prescribed by the TAC approved Telemetry Standards located on the ERCOT Market Information System (MIS) Public Area.
+(1) ICCP links must achieve availability as prescribed by the Telemetry Standards posted on the Market Information System (MIS) Public Area.
 Availability metrics shall establish a process to coordinate downtime for ICCP links and database maintenance.